Halcy0nic/Trophies/Liblisp/README.md

 There exist an out-of-bounds read in unsigned get_length(lisp_cell_t * x) at eval.c, line 272.
 The OOB read comes from the statement 'return (uintptr_t)(x->p[1].v);' when processing a malformed symbol.

+NOTE: For an in-depth walkthrough on this vulnerability, read [this article](https://halcyonic.net/zero-day-research-cve-2023-48024-and-cve-2023-48025/) on our offical site.

 #### Source Code

 ```